 Tinybird offers both zero-to-scale usage-based pricing and infrastructure-based pricing.
 All non-Enterprise plans are subject to standard usage-based pricing at $0.34/GB of compressed storage and $0.07GB of processed data.

-Additionally, Tinybird offers a free development plan that includes 10 GB of storage, unlimited data processing, and up to 1,000 API requests per day on published Endpoints.
+Additionally, Tinybird offers a time-unlimited free development plan that includes 10 GB of storage, unlimited data processing, and up to 1,000 API requests per day on published Endpoints.

 93% of non-enterprise Tinybird customers on paid plans pay less than $100/month for their production Workspaces.
 The median non-Enterprise paid Tinybird Workspace costs less than $10/month.